FELINE HEARTWORM INFECTION

 CAN CATS BECOME INFECTED WITH HEARTWORMS?

 As stated, the cat is not a natural host for the heartworm which means the migrating larval heartworms are not likely to complete their life cycle.
-To recap from the Heartworm: the Parasite section presented earlier, infection begins with a mosquito bite.
-Baby heartworms called "microfilaria" are slurped up by the mosquito feeding on an infected dog.
+To recap from above, baby heartworms called "microfilaria" are slurped up by the mosquito feeding on an infected dog.
 The slurped up young heartworms must spend enough time (several weeks) in the mosquito's body to develop into an infective stage at which point it is ready to infect a new host.
 The infective stage heartworm larva is deposited in a drop of mosquito spit adjacent to a mosquito bite, the larvae crawl into the skin puncture made by the mosquito, gain access to their new host, and continue to develop in the soft tissues of the new host, eventually making their way into the circulation and to the host's pulmonary arteries.

 Heartworm-Associated Respiratory Disease (HARD) mimics feline asthma and the two diseases look identical on radiographs.
 Cats with HARD will cough, wheeze ( a musical respiratory sign similar to a sigh), and vomit (though it may be hard to tell aggressive productive coughing from vomiting).
 Breathing may be shallow and rapid and may progress to actual respiratory distress.
 Heartworm testing is the only way to distinguish these conditions.